lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

-Most of the responsibilities of the Presenter are about responding to it's child VIP modules.
-See Below.
+Most of the responsibilities of the Presenter are about responding to its child VIP modules - see below.

 ### The UseCase

-Most of the time, the Router does not need to implement a UseCase.
+In most cases, it is not necessary for the Router to implement a UseCase.

-There are two major reasons for a Router to implement a UseCase:
+There are two major reasons to implement a UseCase for a Router:

-1. to initialize data that will be shared by the UseCases of its children.
+1. to initialize data which will be shared by the UseCases of its children and
-2. to determine which scene should be displayed, based on  global state.
+2. to determine which scene should be displayed, based on state.

-In both of these cases, this would be implemented when the `viewReady` event is received.

-In a custom Router, the ViewController is responsible for initiating the display of the child ViewController.
-This is performed by calling `performSegue(withIdentifier:sender:)`as usual.

 ### The Presenter as UseCaseOutput

-Just as with the UseCase, most of the time, the Router does not need to implement UseCaseOutput.
+Whenever the Router implements a UseCase, the its Presenter will implement the UseCaseOutput.

 In most cases the Presenter as UseCaseOutput is pretty straight forward.
-It will usually only be responsible for forwarding messages to the ViewController, but there are times where it may be need to translate error messages as required by the UseCase.
+It usually only  forwards messages to the ViewController, while occasionally performing localization.

 ### The ViewController as PresenterOutput

-The job of the ViewController as PresenterOutput is to arrange for the child scenes to be displayed.
-Here, the ViewController initiates a Segue to display an EditView:
+The job of the ViewController as PresenterOutput is to display the child scenes.

+In a custom Router, the ViewController is responsible for initiating the display of the child ViewController.
+This is performed by calling `performSegue(withIdentifier:sender:)`.
+Here is an example of the ViewController initiating a Segue to display an EditView:

 ```swift
 private enum Segue: String {